-Making sure that vehicles are safe to use is a basic requirement for any mobile workforce.
+Making sure your commercial vehicles are safe to use is a basic requirement for any mobile workforce.

 Regular checks help to identify potential problems and to minimise the risks that a poorly maintained vehicle can pose to both drivers and the general public.

-What does the law say about vehicle checks?
+What does the law say about commercial vehicle checks?

 For operators of heavy goods and public service vehicles, carrying out checks is a legal requirement.
 Operators need to have a maintenance plan that meets the requirements of the Traffic Commissioner before they are granted an O-licence (operator licence).